never-lang/never/docs/tailrec.md

 Next two functions define factorial and power functions.

-## Computer Science Function
+## Programming
-Tail recursive functions can also be used to create programs.
+Tail recursive functions can be used to create programs.
 When evaluating mathematical functions we were not interested how their value is calculated.
 However, when creating programs, we may use the fact that tail recursive function is executed in a loop.
 Now we are less interested in results as such.
 The program benefits from repeated calls made when recursive function is invoked.

-To ilustrate this technique lets have a look at the following examples.
+To illustrate this technique lets have a look at the following examples.
 Different functions are executed over elements of an array.
 [Never][never-lang] language declares an array of four integers as ```{ 1, 2, 3, 4 } -> int``` and gets value of its elements using ```t[i]``` syntax.
 When an array is passed to a function its size is given in ```t[elems] -> int``` parameter.

 ```
 func tprint( t[elems] -> int ) -> int